Digital Marketing Process

 - You use a Google Ads Strategy to direct the customer to your website.
 They get distracted and leave.
 They’re not ready to buy.

 - Using the Facebook we retarget that user on Instagram and direct them to a landing page.

 - Our landing page has an enticing offer to get them to join our mailing list.

-- The sign up to our mailing list such as mailchimp.
+- They sign up to our mailing list such as Mailchimp.

 - We automate a welcome email offering new subscribers a 10% discount.